 In short, you wouldn’t.

-To that end, we talked to 58 marketers about which startup marketing KPIs they consider most important.
+To that end, we talked to 58 marketers about which startup marketing KPIs they consider most important and track in their marketing dashboards.
 Our pros weighed in on their go-to metrics and told us why each KPI is particularly well-suited to measuring startup marketing.

 Here are the 21 startup marketing KPIs they said were most important:

 Want to know the most important marketing KPIs to track across all functions (i.e. content, SEO, email, social, etc.)?
 Check out the definitive list of marketing KPIs all marketers should be tracking according to 400+ marketing professionals.

 As Jarie Bolander of The Daily MBA sees it, there’s only one thing that really matters for startups: have you found product-market fit or not?
 If the answer is no, then none of the other KPIs really matter much.

 Now, it’s hard to put a number on whether or not you’ve found product-market fit—so Bolander recommends asking your current customers this question: “How would you feel if you could no longer use the product or service?”